At the Australian Growth Summit recently Jim Collins appeared as one of the speakers and asked the following Question: What Defines “Great?”

 2. Do we practice the principle of First Who, with the Right People on the Bus and in the right seats?

-This is really about following Collins first principle of Good to Great, First Who, Then What. describe the image Again from the smart company article Collins notes, “The single most important executive skill to have is clearly the ability to make excellent people decisions,” Collins continues that it’s not about the driver, “great leadership at the top doesn’t amount to much unless you have great leadership at the unit level”.
+This is really about following Collins first principle of Good to Great, First Who, Then What.
+Again from the smart company article Collins notes, “The single most important executive skill to have is clearly the ability to make excellent people decisions,” Collins continues that it’s not about the driver, “great leadership at the top doesn’t amount to much unless you have great leadership at the unit level”.
 One of the first Growth Tools we introduce is our FACe People tool (Function Accountability Chart).
 It immediately identifies the roles in the company, where you have too many people occupying a position (no clear accountability), who has too many accountabilities (spread too thin), where there are empty seats (no accountability) and who you may need to replace (enthusiastically rehire).
 Getting the right people on the bus is the first step and helping our customers get this correct is the first step toward achieving greatness.

 There are 10 more questions to explore.
 We’ll continue with this look at Jim Collins 12 questions to move your company from Good to Great next blog.